DarioCattelan/DarioCattelan.github.io/content/Lore/Creatures/Axiomatics/Halflings.md

 Secondly, the matter is debated and a solution or legislation proposed by Goldburrow and Hobbsborg after consensus is reached

-Third, the solution is reviewed and amended (or rejected) by Bighollow and New Nethus, again by consensus.
+Third, the solution is reviewed and amended (or rejected) by Bighollow and Hereham, again by consensus.

 Finally, Riverfoot Way will ensure all Villages were heard, propose any compromises, and reject or approve the final consensus.